Václav Luks Leads The Handel And Haydn Orchestra As He Continues His Exploration Of Beethoven's Symphonies

 POPULAR

-Esteemed Czech conductor Václav Luks returns to Boston to lead the H+H Orchestra in a rousing Beethoven symphony.
+Esteemed Czech conductor Václav Luks will return to Boston to lead the H+H Orchestra in a rousing Beethoven symphony.
 Luks Leads Beethoven features a pair of works from Beethoven and an H+H premiere from Fanny Mendelssohn-Hensel, sister of famed composer Felix Mendelssohn, at Symphony Hall October 27 + 29, 2023.
-Tickets are available now at HandelandHaydn.org.
+Tickets are available now at the link below.

 Luks Leads Beethoven will begin with Fanny Mendelssohn-Hensel's Overture in C Major.
 Fanny was a piano prodigy, but never got a chance to work professionally in music due to social pressures and attitudes of her time.
 She advised her brother Felix throughout his life and even wrote several pieces that he published under his own name.
 Written in 1832, the Overture is her only purely orchestral work and remained unpublished during her lifetime.
 The beautifully structured piece builds off a slow introduction before expertly blending horns and strings, increasing the excitement before a stunning finale.
 This will be the first time H+H performs the work.